MahrRah/iot-edge-observability/README.md

 # iot-edge-GPU-sample
 Terraform template to provision an IoT Hub and an virtual IoT Edge device with a GPU.
 Iot Edge VM deployment is based on the ARM varient found at https://aka.ms/iotedge-vm-deploy and https://github.com/Azure/iotedge-vm-deploy.
+The initial configurations of the VM are done using a `cloud-init` configuration file.

 | Directory        | Info           |
 | -------------    |:-------------:|